qrvey/partner-portal/docs/ui-docs/datasets/csv.md

-You will then be brought to the data upload screen where you can select any CSV or JSON/ndJSON file from your desktop or simply drag it into the window.
+You will then be brought to the data upload screen where you can choose the desired file type and then select any CSV or JSON/ndJSON file from your desktop or simply drag it into the window.
 Give your connection a name that you can identify it by.

+You can view the first 100 rows of your data by clicking on the **View Source Data** link.
 If a JSON file is used, the system will validate it and show the first record as a sample.

 >**Important Note**: You can edit this sample to actually modify the structure of the dataset that you later upload from this connection.